 Mavericks surf spot is a fun place to take in the excitement over massive waves, when the swell is right.
 Here, a trench in the ocean floor creates monster waves, and big wave surfers come from far away to ride the giants.
-The waves can suck you under, taking your life, as they did to Sion Milosky in March and Mark Foo in 1994.
+The waves can suck you under, taking your life, as they did to Sion Milosky in 2011 and Mark Foo in 1994.
 World champion surfer Kelly Slater describes his brush with death at Mavericks, "It slammed me super deep.
 It was like an underwater waterfall."
-That was in 1999 and he hasn't returned since that year.
+That was in 1999 and he hasn't returned since.

-From Hwy 1, take Capistrano Rd toward the water and find a parking spot.
-Prospect Way leads from Capistrano Rd to a neighborhood of four parallel streets (Cornell, Yale, Harvard, and Princeton Avenues).
-Take any of these streets, and then turn right at the end, on W. Point Avenue, and this leads to where the wide walking path begins.
-On surf contest days, there is also parking at the airport, and there is a free shuttle bus that takes atendees from the airport and Prospect Way to the beginning of the walking path that leads to the cliffs and the beach.
+From Hwy 1, take Capistrano Rd toward the water, turn right on Prospect Way, and then find a parking spot on Cornell, Yale, Harvard, or Princeton Avenue.
+At the end of these streets, walk right on W. Point Avenue, and this leads to where the wide walking path begins.
+On surf contest days, there is also parking at the airport and a free shuttle bus takes attendees from the airport to the beginning of the walking path that leads to the cliffs and the beach.
 The thin trail to the top of the cliffs heads off to the right from the walking path.
 To get to the beach you continue around the harbor along the walking path.
-The red tab below is on the beach- click "satellite" to see a satellite photo of the area.

 that u Ted D? have you used it at Mavz? was out 11-7 n 8 it was cool. especially the sneaker set - what an education.)